 How We Came Up with The List of The Best Fidelity Alternatives

-We had to create an actual account to test different platforms and compare features.
+We had to create an account to test different platforms and compare features.
 In many cases, the following are the key factors when looking for Fidelity investment alternatives:

 Fees